 Daily heat styling can also create problems for your hair, making it more brittle, damaged, and prone to breakage.
 Using heat protectants before styling, getting frequent trims, and giving yourself a few days off between heat styling will work together to have a major impact in preventing hair loss.

 Dr. Zeichner suggests over-the-counter shampoos and conditioners that help volumize the hair.
 Stay away from products designed for dry or coarse hair, he warns, because they tend to be too heavy for thinning hair, weighing it down, and making it look more limp and flat.

-Vitamins and Minerals play an important role in maintaining our hair's health.
-The most common deficiencies linked to hair loss are in Vitamin B12, Biotin, Folate, and Riboflavin.
-Some of these deficiencies, like Biotin, may have other noticeable side effects, like splitting nails.
-Thankfully, there are supplements to help us correct these imbalances.
+Vitamins and minerals play an important role in maintaining our hair's health.
+The most common deficiencies linked to hair loss are in vitamin B12, biotin, folate, and riboflavin.
+Some of these deficiencies, like biotin, may have other noticeable side effects, like splitting nails.
+Thankfully, there are supplements that may help us correct these imbalances.
 For this reason alone, the case for taking a daily multivitamin has never looked better.

 "Consider oral supplements with ingredients that provide the hairs with building blocks for optimal functioning.
 For example, Nutrafol contains botanical ingredients that have been clinically studied and shown to enhance hair growth with regular use."

 Lack of Protein

 There are reverse effects to certain dietary efforts that could cause unfavorable results, like hair loss.
 "Vegans and vegetarians generally notice weaker and finer hair growth over time," says Reslan.
 "The lack of essential amino acids in non-animal protein diets has become a big issue, especially with the rise of veganism."
 Getting an appropriate amount of protein worked into our diets is essential for strong and healthy hair growth, Reslan tells us.